Sir John Leslie, 2nd Baronet: Personal life

-The Leslie family were one of the largest land-owning families in the late 19th century.
-Their holdings comprised 70000 acres in counties Cavan, Donegal, Down, Fermanagh, Meath and Tyrone.
+The Leslie family were one of the largest landowning families in Ulster.
+Their holdings comprised 70000 acres in counties Monaghan, Fermanagh, Tyrone and Donegal.
 In his second autobiographical book, Lionel recounted various anecdotes about his immediate family and their home at Castle Leslie in County Monaghan.

 Sir John Leslie died in Glaslough, County Monaghan in Ireland on 25 January 1944.

 Descendants

-Through his eldest son, he was the grandfather of Anita Theodosia Moira Rodzianko King (1914–1985), a novelist who married Commander Bill King; Sir John Leslie, 4th Baronet (1916–2016), popularly known as Sir Jack Leslie, who never married; and Desmond Arthur Leslie (1921–2001), a pilot and film maker.
+Through his eldest son, he was the grandfather of Anita Leslie (1914–1985), a novelist who married Commander Bill King; Sir John Leslie, 4th Baronet (1916–2016), popularly known as Sir Jack Leslie, who never married; and Desmond Arthur Leslie (1921–2001), a pilot and film maker.